Credit 101: The Ultimate Guide to Credit in 2024

 Protecting Your Credit

-Your credit has never been more important in 2024.
-With currency circulation at an all-time low, nearly every consumer carries at least two credit cards, making ID theft increasingly lucrative.
+Your credit has never been more important in 2023.
+With currency circulation at an all-time low, nearly every consumer carries at least 2 credit cards.
+This has made id theft more and more lucrative.

 Technology is a double-edged sword.
-Embedded security chips and credit monitoring tools help combat theft, but identity thieves and scammers have created more advanced tools (such as Trojan viruses) that infect smartphones and computers so they can mine your financial data.
-Security chips aren’t 100% safe, as RFID (Radio Frequency Identification) tools can “grab” your financial data by just being in the proximity of your cards.
+Embedded security chips and credit monitoring tools help combat theft; whereas identity thieves and scammers have created more advanced tools (such as Trojan viruses) that infect your smartphones and computers so they can mine your financial data.
+Security chips aren't 100% safe, as RFID (Radio Frequency Identification) tools can “grab” your financial data by just being in the proximity of your cards.

 Remember: protect your personal information!
 This will go a long way in preventing you from becoming a victim of identity theft.